Harshit-jain-1/Elevate-Labs-intershiptask/README.md

 .
 Analyze overfitting by controlling tree depth.
 .
 Interpret feature importance and evaluate with cross-validation.
 .
 Evaluate both models using 5-fold cross-validation.

+# Tsk 6: K-Nearest Neighbors (KNN) Classification
+This project demonstrates how to implement the K-Nearest Neighbors (KNN) algorithm for a classification task using the Iris dataset.
+It covers:

+# Objective
+.
+Data preprocessing and normalization
+.
+Model training using different values of K
+.
+Model evaluation using accuracy, confusion matrix, and classification report .
+Visualization of decision boundaries using PCA